Universal Dilation of Linear It\^o SDEs: Quantum Trajectories and Lindblad Simulation of Second Moments: Introduction

 \textbf{Complexity-theoretic perspective and nonlinear/noisy dynamics.} Beyond algorithmic constructions, recent work indicates that SDE simulation captures the full power of quantum computation in a precise complexity-theoretic sense.
 Bravyi \emph{et al.} study quantum simulation of noisy classical nonlinear dynamics and establish BQP-completeness for the SDEs simulation tasks.
 They propose a bosonic-operator encoding to achieve favorable dimension dependence in structured regimes \cite{bravyi2025quantum}.

 \textbf{Relation to quantum trajectories and unravellings.} Our trajectory algorithm also connects to the longstanding quantum-jump/quantum-trajectory literature, where Lindblad evolution is unraveled into stochastic pure-state evolutions (SSEs) implemented by repeated interactions and measurements; see, e.g., the review \cite{plenio1998quantumjump} and foundational developments in wave-function Monte Carlo methods.
-The key distinction is that we use the SSE {as a computational representation} of a {classical} linear SDE via our moment-matching dilation, thereby turning generic linear stochastic dynamics into a standard open quantum-system primitive amenable to modern Lindblad simulation and trajectory-generation algorithms.
+The key distinction is that we use the SSE {as a computational representation} of a {classical} linear SDE via our moment-matching dilation, thereby turning generic linear stochastic dynamics into a standard open quantum system model that is amenable to modern Lindblad simulation and trajectory-generation algorithms.

+\textbf{Quantum algorithms for the Lyapunov equation.} The second moment of the SDEs \eqref{eq:SDE0} satisfies a Lyapunov equation for the covariance $\Sigma(t)$.
+Benedetti \emph{et al.}~\cite{benedetti2025probabilistic} propose a probabilistic quantum algorithm to prepare a mixed state proportional to the steady-state solution of the Lyapunov equation.
+In contrast, our approach embeds the \emph{time-dependent} second-moment dynamics induced by the SDE into a Lindblad evolution via a moment-matching dilation, enabling transient covariance estimation as well.

 The remainder of the paper is organized as follows.
 In \cref{sec: dsde}, we introduce the preliminaries for moment-matching dilation and the setup for mapping to SSEs.
 In \cref{sec: fddil}, we present a specific dilation using a finite-dimensional tight-binding model and prove the finite-time accuracy.
 In \cref{sec:lindblad,sec: qtraj}, we elaborate on the implementations of the algorithms on digital quantum devices.
 Numerical results that validate the error estimates are provided in \cref{sec: numsim}.